Jauviltra/test-lpjmlkit-snapshot/README.md

     [here](https://saco.csic.es/s/nrJ3JGPZyZeQMW8?path=%2FData).
     You have to download the `LPJmL5-real-inputs` folder (you should get a `LPJmL5-real-inputs.zip` file download) and add it as a subfolder called `inputs` inside the `LPJmL` model folder you got in previous step.
-You can use the command:
+After downloading, you can do this from the terminal.
+First make sure you have `unzip` installed:
     ```bash
+    sudo apt-get install unzip
+    ```
+    You can now use this command if you are on Linux:
+    ```bash
     unzip ~/Downloads/LPJmL5-real-inputs.zip -d ~/LPJmL/ && mv LPJmL5-real-inputs inputs
+    ```
+    If you are on WSL, you can also get the zip downloaded on Windows directly to Linux (note the place we get the file from in the command, change username to your user in Windows):
+    ```bash
+    unzip /mnt/c/Users/username/Downloads/LPJmL5-real-inputs.zip -d ~/LPJmL/ && mv LPJmL5-real-inputs inputs
+    ```
+    In the previous command, if you don't know your Windows username you can find it by using the command
+    ```bash
+    powershell.exe '$env:UserName'
     ```

 3. The model is best run concurrently, i.e., using more than one core